Architecture

 Discovery

-When a peer is discovered, the initiating daemon opens a WebSocket connection and performs a mutual authentication handshake using pre-shared keys exchanged through a QR code or manual entry.
+Air is designed to broadcast an mDNS service record on the local network.
+Each record will contain an instance ID (a UUID generated on first launch), a listen port, and a protocol version identifier.
+When a peer is discovered, the initiating daemon opens a connection and performs a mutual authentication handshake using pre-shared keys exchanged out-of-band (such as a QR code or manual key entry).

 Authentication

-Air uses NaCl (libsodium) for all cryptographic operations:
+Air is designed to use NaCl (libsodium) for all cryptographic operations.
+The intended scheme is:

 - Each instance generates a Curve25519 key pair on first launch.